ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 The HCI driver is injected to the `CordioBLE` class at manufacture.

-Given that the CordioBLE class doesn't know what class constructs the driver nor how to construct it, the port provides a function returning a reference to the HCI driver.
+Given that the `CordioBLE` class doesn't know which class constructs the driver nor how to construct it, the port provides a function returning a reference to the HCI driver.

 This function is in the global namespace, and you can call it with: